 Understand how the ANSI and ASME standards specify requirements for the establishment and execution of quality assurance programs for the siting, design, construction, operation, and decommissioning of nuclear facilities that meet the requirements of Appendix B.

+Provide a narrative of the history and interaction of the documents.

 Understand NRC guidance on managing quality assurance records in electronic media.

-Understand how vendors, particularly international vendors, attempt to implement an ISO in lieu of a Appendix B program.
+Understand how vendors, particularly international vendors, attempt to implement an ISO Q9001 program in lieu of an Appendix B program.
+Understand the areas that are deficient and must be addressed and methods that are acceptable.
+Know the source for the differences.

-Understand how the VIPP is applied to the NRC endor nspection .
+Understand how the VIPP is applied to the NRC Quality Assurance and Vendor Inspection branch.

+Understand how the Vendor Inspection Program (VIP) supports the NRC mission.

 TASKS: 1.
 Review Appendix B and discuss the application to vendors with a qualified vendor inspector.